pschaus/book_lepl1402/source/part3.rst

             while (n > 0) {
                 bitCount++;
-                n = n >> 1;  // bitwise shift to the right, which is equivalent to dividing by 2 }
+                n = n >> 1;  // bitwise shift to the right, equivalent to dividing by 2
+            }

             return bitCount;